 *The Humane Society will schedule and transport the pet to their spay/neuter surgery for an unaltered pet and the adopter will be responsible for the cost of the surgery.

 Our adopters take home a new family member plus the tools and information needed to help create a lasting bond and a fulfilling relationship.
-Adoption fees include vaccinations and de-worming, a collar and id tag, a cat carrier or dog leash, a free post-adoption veterinary exam and adoption counseling from an Adoption Specialist customized for the adopter and the pet they have chosen.
+Adoption fees include vaccinations and de-worming, a collar and id tag, a cat carrier or dog leash, a scratching board, a free post-adoption veterinary exam and adoption counseling from an Adoption Specialist customized for the adopter and the pet they have chosen.

 The Humane Society of Western Montana has several adoption programs designed to encourage successful matches.